edjuveong/UCSC-Firmware-Class/README.md

 UCSC class: Embedded firmware essentials

-This is repository for my assignment submission for UCSC Embedded Firmware Essentials Class
+This is repository for my assignment submissions for the UCSC Embedded Firmware Essentials Class